Apocalypse of John the Little

 The Apocalypse of John the Little is an apocalyptic text supposedly given to John the Apostle by revelation.
 It is dated to the eighth-century AD and pertains to the rise of Islam.
 The title includes "the Little" which is in reference to John being the younger brother of James the Great.
 The text models itself from that of the Book of Revelation and the Book of Daniel and provides some of the cruelest surviving Syriac representations of Islamic dominance.
 (Note: Penn 2015 – "It describes the people of the South as hideous people, womenlike in appearance, who sin against God's creation.
 They are a defiled people who plunder and enslave all corners of the earth, who hate the Lord's name, and under whose reign the Christians suffer great oppression, especially through the constant demands for tribute.")
 It is also one of the earliest text alluding to Muhammad by Christians (Note: Penn 2015 — "a worrier, one whom they will call a prophet") and possibly one of the earliest accounts of Christians converting to Islam.
 (Note: Penn 2015 — "The phrase I translate as "act like brides and bridegrooms" others have translated as "converted like brides and bridegrooms."
 The verb in question (thpk) can have either meaning, and in neither case is the simile particularly clear.")
+It is one of the Syriac apocalyptic texts.